Last update: December 2020

 Human rights violations, which could amount to persecution or serious harm, are also committed by other non-State actors, such as clans, tribes, (locally) powerful individuals, family members, criminal groups, etc.

-Customs and customary law in the Afghan society can result in a number of harmful traditional practices, such as forced marriage and family violence against women, including the so-called ‘honour killings’ committed by family members [Society-based targeting, 3.4 - 3.7; Criminal law and customary justice, 3; see also the profiles 2.9 Women, 2.12 LGBTIQ persons, 2.10 Individuals perceived to have transgressed moral codes, etc.].
+Customs and customary law in the Afghan society can result in a number of harmful traditional practices, such as forced marriage and family violence against women, including the so-called ‘honour killings’ committed by family members [Society-based targeting, 3.4 - 3.7; Criminal law and customary justice, 3; see also the profiles 2.12 Women, 2.14 LGBTIQ persons, 2.9 Individuals perceived to have transgressed moral and/or societal norms, etc.].

 Other human rights violations committed by non-State actors can be a consequence of land disputes between different actors, such as communities (including tribes and clans), ethnic groups or individuals, or can be a result of blood feuds or other forms of private disputes [Criminal law and customary justice, 2, 3; Society-based targeting, 1.5, 6.4, 7; see also the profile 2.16 Individuals involved in blood feuds and land disputes].